solo-io/gloo/docs/content/guides/security/rate_limiting/envoy/_index.md

 the headers to be derived from those extracted claims after the JWT has been verified.
 Then you can provide users with a secure method of acquiring a JWT, such as through an auth negotiation with a trusted identity provider.

-Let's assume these are our descriptors in Gloo settings:
+Let's assume these are our descriptors in Gloo Edge settings:
 ```yaml
 spec:
   ratelimit: